scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 Acknowledgement
 ---------------
 This was supported by NIH grants P41EB019936, R01EB020740.
-We thank the neuroimaging community for feedback during development.
+We thank the neuroimaging community for feedback during development, and Anna Jaruga for her feedback on the paper.